COMBINE-lab/salmon/doc/source/salmon.rst

 improve sensitivity even more when using selective alignment (enabled via the `--validateMappings` flag).
 So, if you are seeing a smaller mapping rate than you might expect, consider building the index with a slightly smaller `k`.

-.. note:: Decoy-augmented transcriptomes and quasi-mapping Currently, the use of decoy-augmented transcriptomes is only supported in conjunction with selective-alignment (via the `--validateMappings`, `--mimicBT2` or `--mimicStrictBT2` flags.
-For the time being, if you wish to quantify using quasi-mapping, you should not build a decoy-augmented index.

 Quantifying in mapping-based mode
 ---------------------------------------